Find Free Cochise County Public Records on Anyone

 Costs for certified copies of a certificate of death or birth are $20.00—the same applies to the fetal death certificate and certificate of birth resulting in stillbirth.
 Payments can be made by cash (in person), money orders and credit/debit cards.
 Convenience fees apply for credit card charges.

-The addresses (physical and mailing) for participating Cochise County Health and Social Services locations can be found here.
+The addresses (physical and mailing) for participating Cochise County Health & Social Services locations can be found here.

 Look Up Birth & Death Records via the Arizona DOH: The Arizona Department of Health can be contacted to obtain birth certificates or death records through two methods; in person and by mail.
 They can also be requested online through VitalChek, an authorized third-party vendor.
 Applying in person is done through the county office of vital records, as was discussed above.